telerik/ajax-docs/controls/ajaxpanel/overview.md

 You can use any external control to force **RadAjaxPanel** to perform an AJAX request by calling this client-side function.
 When using this function, the event target defaults to the **RadAjaxPanel** instance.

->note You can construct the JavaScript function calls manually or alternatively use the server-side method[GetAjaxEventReference](https://www.telerik.com/help/aspnet-ajax/m_telerik_web_ui_radajaxcontrol_getajaxeventreference.html)and have Telerik RadAjax generate the necessary code for you.
+>note You can construct the JavaScript function calls manually or alternatively use the server-side method [GetAjaxEventReference](https://docs.telerik.com/devtools/aspnet-ajax/api/server/Telerik.Web.UI/RadAjaxControl#getajaxeventreference) and have Telerik RadAjax generate the necessary code for you.
 >